DELOITTE CONSULTING (S&O)

 - Women’s Initiative

 As with other firms, networking inside these groups is a huge bonus – shared interests/backgrounds are great conversation starters.
+And an internal recommendation can help you land a Deloitte interview.

 - Getting a pre-MBA internship at Deloitte